mrhenko/CSS-Gridmaker/README.md

 		Displays this help text.

 	-v OR --version
-		Displays the version of Gridmaker
+		Displays the version of CSS Gridmaker

 VERSION HISTORY
 ---------------

+### 0.2.5.2
+Added the CSS prefix to the name to clarify.

 ### 0.2.5.1
 * Fixed a really bad bug with the gutters.
 Turns out it's a good idea to test your CSS in the